thenulledge/thenulledge.com/readme.md

 - Canonical URLs

 **Performance Optimizations**:
-- Responsive images with webp/avif formats
+- Responsive images with webp and jpeg formats
 - Lazy loading for images and videos
 - Lite-youtube for video embeds (3x faster than iframe)
 - Minified CSS, JS, and HTML in production